SenorPyro/MaM-Zipper/README.md

 * Greasemonkey for Firefox Quantum on Windows 10

-I do however not see a reason why it shouldn't work on Tampermonkey for Safari on OSX and Violentmonkey/Tampermonkey on Linux and OSX
+I do however not see a reason why it shouldn't work on Tampermonkey/Violentmonkey for any other browser on any other operating system, except for Internet Explorer, but should work on Edge.

 ## Known issues
 * Strips the encoding of the torrent files which may cause problems for poorly implemented torrent scripts